dboddie-canonical-work/disgorged-docs/debugging-snaps.rst

 □ –strace [/quote]

-Each snap runs inside its own `confined environment <snap-confinement.md>`__, also called “sandbox”.
+Each snap runs inside its own :ref:`confined environment <snap-confinement>`, also called “sandbox”.
 The policy of each sandbox describes what the application is allowed to do.
 When an application tries to do something that is not allowed, the system logs a policy violation.
 The following techniques can help you investigate and solve these policy violations.

--  Use ```snap try`` <debug-snaps-with-snap-try.md>`__ to quickly test changes without rebuilding your snap.
+-  Use :ref:```snap try`` <debug-snaps-with-snap-try>` to quickly test changes without rebuilding your snap.

 -  Use ```snap run --shell`` <#debugging-snaps-heading--shell>`__ to inspect and test the confined environment.